 Sun-sweetened bronzed beauties.
-This improved form of the Scuppernong, produces larger, sweeter and heavier bearing crops than others of its kind.
+This improved form of the Scuppernong originates from Georgia and produces larger, sweeter, and heavier-bearing crops than others of its kind.
 Heat-tolerant.
 Ripens in September.
 Best pollinator: Cowart.
-Spring shipment only!
 Spring shipment only!

 Plants grown in a greenhouse must be acclimated carefully before planting or placing them outdoors.
 This is especially true in hot or sunny locations.
 Many species should never be grown in full sun.
 Before purchasing a plant, learn about its sun requirements.
 Knowing the plants requirements can avoid any damage to the plant by incorrectly giving it the wrong conditions.